qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 ### 1 Nether Portal = 4 Portal Entities

+**How does this mod distinguish between one-way portal, bi-way portal and bi-way bi-faced portal?
+There is no "bi-way" attribute.
+A bi-way portal is a combination of two one-way portals.**

 **Every portal entity is a one-faced and one-way portal.
 A normal nether portal is bi-faced and bi-way, it consists of 2 portal entities in the overworld and 2 portal entities in the nether, 4 portal entities in total.**

 Command `/portal delete_portal` will only remove one portal entity.